NEONScience/portal-core-components/README.md

-# Portal Shared
+# Portal Core Components

-This is a library of shareable components for the Neon Portal.
+This is a library of react components to be used on pages for the NEON Data Portal.

-It is a continuing work in progress with a lot of refinement available.
-If you have modifications that will make it a better build, go for it!

 ## Using Components